Jack Stockton, Sheriff

 • Dispatch Operations: Liaison between the public and other office officials including deputies and correctional staff.

-• Patrol Division: The Roane County patrol division consist of (25) deputies including supervisors.
+• Patrol Division: The Roane County patrol division consists of (25) deputies including supervisors.
 This division is responsible for covering 395 square miles and extending service to approximately 54,000 citizens.
 Our deputies answer approximately 1,700 calls for service monthly, ranging from severe and violent offenses to minor traffic offenses.
 Currently to date for this year our deputies have served 5,440 civil warrants and 4,452 criminal warrants.
 Deputies are also responsible for transporting mentally ill people to Peninsula, Ridgeview, Moccasin bend and other State facilities.

 • Criminal Investigations: CID consist of (4) detectives responsible for investigating all crimes in Roane County ranging from minor offenses to violent crimes.
 The CID also conducts internal affairs investigations.